Skip to content

 Frequently Asked Questions

-Deribit charges a 0% maker fee and 0.05% taker fee on perpetual futures, making limit orders free to execute.
+Deribit's futures fees start at 0% maker and 0.05% taker on perpetual futures, making limit orders free to execute.
 Options fees are separate and vary by instrument.
 Portfolio margin can reduce overall capital requirements for traders running combined options and futures positions.

-Deribit supports up to 50x leverage on perpetual futures.
+The maximum on Deribit is 50x on perpetual futures.
 This is lower than most competitors, reflecting the exchange's focus on professional and institutional traders who typically use moderate leverage alongside options strategies.

 Is Deribit regulated?